twintproject/twint-splunk/README.md

 - `./twint --run-python-script ./python-scripts/get-user-tweets dmuth` - Get 20 recent tweets for `dmuth`
 - `./twint --run-python-script ./python-scripts/get-user-following dmuth` - Get 20 users `dmuth` is following

-Configuration options for the module can be found at https://github.com/twintproject/twint/wiki/Configuration
+Configuration options for the twint module can be found at https://github.com/twintproject/twint/wiki/Configuration

+The <a href="https://www.sqlalchemy.org/">SQLAlchemy module</a> is installed for advanced interaction with SQLite databases that are created via Twint.

 ## Data Analytics in Splunk